flavienbwk/Pandemic-Knowledge/README.md

 ## Context

-This project was realized over 4 days as part of a MSc hackathon from [ETNA](https://etna.io), a french computer science scool.
+This project was realized over 4 days as part of a MSc hackathon from [ETNA](https://etna.io), a french computer science school.

 The incentives were both to experiment/prototype a big data pipeline and contribute to an open source project.